shivakumar-masidi/my-task/README.md

 6. Seach location in input field and see the corresponding location in the map.

-7. History can be seen by clickinh "Show Search History" button.
+7. History can be seen by clicking "Show Search History" button.